General thoughts

 Do you picture Ian Malcolm doing his thing?
 That's right.
 He nailed the chaos theory!
 Now let's transpose this in the software field:

-Software is evolving, even by minimalistic changes from its initial condition.
-Each time, these updates and changes come piling on the infrastructure.
-Even if the software is deterministic, following a unique behavior according to the intent of their creators, updates are integrating into a complex system, a distributed computing system linked over network and resources-sharing, potentially impacting its base.
+Software is evolving, even through minimalistic changes from its initial condition.
+Each time, these updates and changes pile up on the infrastructure.
+Even if the software is deterministic, following a unique behavior according to the intent of its creators, updates integrate into a complex system, a distributed computing system linked over network and resource sharing, potentially impacting its base.
 The wider this distributed system is, the more unexpected it can act when introduced to changes.

 This can yield widely diverging outcomes in a dynamic system and render long-term production impossible, thus appearing as a randomized system or chaotic.

-To that end, you’re going to conduct experiments and tests.
+To that end, you're going to conduct experiments and tests.
 Why?
-In an experiment, you’re unsure what will happen when you start the process.
+You're unsure what will happen in an experiment when you start the process.
 In a test, however, you know the outcome.
-It’s done to ensure it, not to discover something.
-You’ll compare the results to your initial hypothesis and your theoretical normal running state.
+It's done to ensure it, not to discover something.
+You'll compare the results to your initial hypothesis and theoretical normal running state.

 Okay, that's cool, but can I have some security in SRE?